-Put cut up potato into a pan and cover with water, bring to a boil!
+Put cut up peeled potato, put into a pan and cover with water.
+Bring to a boil.
 Simmer until potato is soft enough to mash.
 This is the secret ingredient.
 It adds an amazing texture to the kebabs.
 Drain well when ready and mash with a fork.
 Set aside to cool.

 Heat 3 tablespoons of oil in a large round deep frying pan and sauté onions until golden and translucent.
 Let cool.
 You don't want to add warm ingredients to the following mix or it will slightly cook your meat.

 This the second secret tip.
 Many cooks add raw chopped onions to meat balls or patties.
 I find that sautéing them first gives the kebabs a much more moist and better flavor.

 In a large bowl, add both types of ground meat and all the other ingredients and mix well.I use my hands, I like to feel the ingredients completely blending together.
 It is actually quicker to mix it this way than to use a wooden spoon.

 Cover with Saran Wrap and place in refrigerator for about 30 minutes.
 I've mixed this the night before and left it in the fridge until I was ready to cook the kebabs.
 It's perfectly ok to do this.

 Wet hands slightly and form patties, I like them not too thick and a little flattened.
 I form all my patties first and lay them on a flat surface before starting to fry them so that they finish cooking at around the same time.

 In the same large deep frying pan you used for your onions, fill pan to half way up with Canola oil.
 Bring to a fairly high heat.
 Drop patties in, don't croud your pan too much.
 Fry for about 4 minutes turning them over gently with a fork when they look a little browned.